BlueDangerX/ComfyUI-BDXNodes/README.md

 Tired of scrolling and zooming???
 Connect nodes to jump to with ALT keyboard shortcuts.

+Connect the output node you want to create a shortcut to Node Jumper.
+Not all nodes have an output node, just connect to a nearby node that has an output works well enough.

 ALt + 0-9 available for jumping to different nodes

 ALT + backtick = Jumps to Node Jumper